stackpress/lib/docs/Structures.md

 |----------|------|-------------|
 | `size` | `number` | Number of values in the set |

-### Methods

-The following methods are available on a callable set.

-#### Direct Invocation
+### 3.2.
+Direct Invocation

-The following example shows how to use the set as a function to get values by index.
+The following example shows how to use the set as a function to get values by index position.

 ```typescript
 const value = mySet(0); // Get first item